-Prior to Pension reform of 2010 there were two plans commonly referred to as Basic and the Member Investment Plan (MIP).
-Basic Plan member's contributions range from 0%-4%.
-On January 1,1987, the Member Investment Plan (MIP) was enacted.
-MIP members enrolled prior to January 1,1990, contributed at a permanently fixed rate of 3.9% of gross wages.
-Members first hired January 1,1990, or later including Pension Plus Plan members, contribute at various graduated permanently fixed contribution rates from 3.0%-7.0%.
+Prior to Pension reform of 2010 there were two plans commonly referred to as Basic and the Member Investment Plan (MIP). was enacted.
+MIP members enrolled prior to January 1, 1990, contribute at a permanently fixed rate of 3.9% of gross wages.
+Members first hired January 1, 1990, or later including Pension Plus Plan members, contribute at various graduated permanently fixed contribution rates form 3.0% - 7.0%.